Continued from Last Week's Post

 - Update Class Object Dictionary Item

-Dictionary Object is part of Windows Scripting Language and needs to create an Object in VBA with the following statement:
+The Dictionary object is part of the Windows Scripting Runtime library and can be created in VBA with the following statement:

 Dim D as Object Set D = CreateObject("Scripting.Dictionary")

-Alternatively, you can select and add the Microsoft Scripting Runtime Library File to your Project from Tools - - > References Library List.
-After that you can declare Dictionary Object as shown below:
+Alternatively, you can enable the Microsoft Scripting Runtime library in your project by selecting it from Tools → References in the VBA editor.
+After adding this reference, you can declare a Dictionary object using early binding, as shown below:

 Option Compare Database Option Explicit Private T As ClsText Private B As ClsCmdButton Private m_Frm As Access.Form